HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

-Figure 7 represents the domains that engage in bounce tracking like patterns.
+Figure 12.7 represents the domains that engage in bounce tracking like patterns.
 We note that [`medium.com`](http://medium.com) (available on 0.009% or 1515 mobile and 0.013% or 1641 desktop pages) and `indapass.hu` ([IndaMedia](https://indamedia.hu/)) (0.012% or 1991 mobile pages) appear the most in bounce tracking like navigations.
 These companies use bounce tracking to manage a global identity of the visitors [to count visits and improve services](https://policy.medium.com/medium-privacy-policy-f03bf92035c9) (both Medium and IndaMedia are publishing companies)

 Our analysis, limited to crawlable pages, is not exhaustive, and not all identified domains necessarily exhibit privacy-intrusive behavior.
 Legitimate uses, like SSO (e.g., login.taobao.com) and payment solutions can often be distinguished from tracking by the presence of user interaction on the bounce domain.

 ## Browser policies to improve privacy

 It is a common practice for websites to include content from third-party services, such as the advertising and social media platforms.
 Unfortunately, third-party services cannot be implicitly trusted, as more often than not, they directly harm user privacy, e.g., third-party tracking services (see [Third-party](https://almanac.httparchive.org/en/2024/third-parties) chapter for a more detailed analysis).
 Recently, web standards bodies and browser vendors have tried to step in and provide many controls to website developers that they can use to mitigate privacy threats posed by third-party services.
 We analyze the prevalence of such prominent browser-provided controls.
-Note that some of the browser policies, such as the Permissions Policy, have both security and privacy implications; we discuss such policies in the [Security chapter](https://almanac.httparchive.org/en/2024/security#permissions-policy).
+Note that some of the browser policies, such as Permissions Policy, have both security and privacy implications; we discuss such policies in the [Security chapter](https://almanac.httparchive.org/en/2024/security#permissions-policy).

-### User-Agent Client Hints
+#### User-Agent Client Hints

 In an effort to minimize the amount of information exposed about the browsing environment, particularly through the User-Agent string, the User-Agent Client Hints mechanism is introduced by browsers and standards bodies.

-The key idea is that the websites that want to access certain information about the users’ browsing environment (browser version, operating system, screen resolution, etc.) have to set a header (Accept-CH) in the first response.
+The key idea is that the websites that want to access certain high entropy information about the users’ browsing environment have to set a header (Accept-CH) in the first response.

 {{ figure_markup(
   image="Percentage-of-pages-with-Client-Hints.png",